 Mexican Migration office

 Read more about how this works below.
+We’ll go into more detail about this!

 You’ll get your stamp and off you go.
 The Mexican migration office is located about 2 kilometres from the actual border town of La Mesilla.